A Jaw Dropping Place In New Mexico, This Wilderness Area May Blow You Away

 People often associate the word “badlands” with South Dakota.
-Few realize that the surreal formations found in New Mexico’s Bisti/De-Na-Zin Wilderness rival those of Badlands National Park.
+Few realize that the surreal formations found in this little known wilderness area in New Mexico rival those of Badlands National Park.

-This little known wilderness, near Chaco Culture National Historical Park, is a place that literally leaves you gawping.
+This Bisti/De-Na-Zin Wilderness, near Chaco Culture National Historical Park, is a place that literally leaves you mesmerized.